ZILtoid1991/collections-d/README.md

 Has random access for indexing, elements can be only put into the list with the `put()` function.

-Order can be set with a boolean in the template, which will reverse the order of elements.
+`alias cmp` can be used both to set how the elements are compared and the way of ordering

 ### Using as a sorted set